nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 Common Knowledge Byte is often abbreviated as CKByte or CKB.

-Owning a CKByte entitles the holder to store one byte of data on the Nervos CKB.
+Owning a CKByte entitles the holder to store one byte of data on the Nervos CKB blockchain.

 #### Synonyms
 - [CKB](#ckb)